luckyrose89/Calculator/README.md

 # Calculator

 A calculator application that uses vanilla Javascript to take user input and evaluate expressions.
-The live version is available at this[link](https://luckyrose89.github.io/Calculator/).
+The live version is available at this [link](https://luckyrose89.github.io/Calculator/).
 This calculator allows users to perform all basic operations, like addition, subtraction, multiplication & division.
 In addition uses can change a number to negative or positive and perform calculations with them.

 ## Prerequisites